Seek Returns logo

 0.00%

-With a Dividend Yield of 2.29%, IBM offers a more attractive income stream than most of its peers in the Information Technology Services industry, signaling a strong commitment to shareholder returns.
+With a Dividend Yield of 2.29%, IBM offers a more attractive income stream than most of its peers in the IT Services industry, signaling a strong commitment to shareholder returns.

-ASX vs. IBM: A comparison of their Dividend Yield against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASX vs. IBM: A comparison of their Dividend Yield (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 ASX